lnxjedi/gopherbot-doc/doc/src/botsetup/Plugin.md

 setup)
 ```

-**6.** Follow the instructions to add yourself as a robot administrator, and save your robot to it's *git* repository.
+**6.** Follow the instructions to get your robot connected to your team chat, add yourself as a robot administrator, and save your robot to it's *git* repository.
 > NOTE: the quickest way to open a second terminal is to click the "Split Terminal" box in the upper-right corner of your initial terminal.

 That's it - your robot is ready to be deployed and start doing some work.
 Once you've saved the robot's `.env` file to a safe location, you can delete the container.
 The rest of this manual details deploying and managing your robot.